stfc/PSyclone/doc/psyclone_script.rst

     Kernel file 'testkern.[fF]90' not found in <location>

-The ``-d`` option can be used to tell ``psyclone`` where to look for Kernel files by supplying it with a directory.
+The ``-d`` option can be used to tell ``psyclone`` where to look for kernel files by supplying it with a directory.
 The script will recurse from the specified directory path to look for the required file.
 There must be only one instance of the specified file within (or below) the specified directory: